TrivialCompiler/TrivialCompiler/README.md

 [![Build and Test](https://github.com/TrivialCompiler/TrivialCompiler/workflows/Build%20and%20Test/badge.svg)](https://github.com/TrivialCompiler/TrivialCompiler)

 TrivialCompiler is a compiler written in C++17 that translates SysY (a C-like toy language) into ARM-v7a assembly.
+It is licensed under [GPLv3](LICENSE).

 ![Architecture of TrivialCompiler](architecture.png)